Summer Sowing Guide

 Sow swedes from May until late June for harvest in November/December - they will also store well in a cool place until well after Christmas.
 Excellent as an addition to winter vegetable soups (including the traditional Welsh cawl), roasted around the joint, or mashed with loads of butter and some ground black pepper.

 Not everyone realises that Fennel is best sown after midsummer as its much less likely to bolt than if its sown in spring.
-Sow up to the middle of August.
+Sow up to the start of August.
 The plants will stand up to Christmas or beyond in milder areas.

 These are a fantastic root vegetable that everyone should try.
 They bear no resemblance to a breakfast radish, this is a large root - tennis ball sized and upwards - which you use in soups, stews and stir-fries.
 They are also great eaten raw grated or sliced finely into salads, with a mild zing to them.
 Try Black Spanish radish which is delicious in a stir fry, or used like a swede or turnip in soups and stews.
 We find them less fussy than either of those two vegetables, and sow them from July to Sept, for pulling all winter.